 The conference had some of the highest-rated speakers we have ever presented, according to attendee evaluations.
 Many of the speaker presentations have been posted to our website.
 Our supplier members who exhibited in the tradeshow were happy with the results.
 We introduced attendees to two important trade associations – the International Association of Movers (IAM) and the Canadian Federation of Independent Business (CFIB) – both of which provide services beyond CAM’s scope.
 Watch for details on these two associations and on how their benefit packages complement what you receive from the Canadian Association of Movers.

 130 members of the Canadian moving community were present to honor this year’s awardees.

 The evening was highlighted by the gracious acceptance speeches of the awardees.
 Presentation photos have been posted.

-The committee chairs and officers of CAM reported to the membership at the Annual General Meeting.
-Of particular note were the facts that the Association was profitable for the past year, membership was significantly increased, a project had been initiated to rebuild the website, and new members were elected to the Board of Directors.
+On November 6, CAM’s committee chairs and officers reported to the membership at the Annual General Meeting.
+The membership learned that the Association was profitable for the past year and that membership was holding at about 330 members.
+CAM’s Board of Directors was named: